EllrottLab/vrs-matcher-example-plugin/README.md

-# vrs-matcher-example-plugin 🌀
+# Overview 🌀

-An example of a custom matching algorithm for [`vrs-matcher`](https://github.com/EllrottLab/vrs-matcher)
+An example of a custom matching algorithm for [`vrs-matcher`](https://github.com/EllrottLab/vrs-matcher)!

 > [!TIP]